lukas-tr/vscode-materialdesignicons-intellisense/README.md

 Provides intellisense, search and hover preview of Material Design Icons.

+This extension provides intellisense for both `@mdi/font` and `@mdi/js`.
+Due to the size of the webfont, you should consider using `@mdi/js` (read [this guide](https://dev.materialdesignicons.com/guide/webfont-alternatives) for further information).

 ## Features

-Starts suggesting icon names after typing `mdi-`.
+Starts suggesting icon names after typing `mdi` (camelCase) or `mdi-` (kebab-case).
 Each entry contains a preview image and other information related to the icon, such as the icon category or aliases.

 Unknown icon names are highlighted and listed in the Problems panel.